jrom876/Person_struct/README.md

 That is the genesis of this project.

-Since then (about a month ago as of this writing), the C version has evolved into a Person/array structure with a C Unit automated test framework, and the beginnings of a text to sql converter.
+Since then (about a month ago as of this writing), the C version has evolved into a Person/array structure with C Unit automated tests and the beginnings of a text to sql converter.
-I am currently developing the sql converter.

 See: https://github.com/jrom876/TestPerson for the python version of this project.